Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Abstract

 \section{Abstract}

-Current detection and parameter inference of gravitational-wave signals relies on the comparison of the incoming detector strain data $d(t)$ to waveform templates for the gravitational-wave strain $h(t)$ that ultimately rely on the resolution of Einstein's equations via numerical relativity simulations.
+Detection and parameter inference of gravitational-wave signals \ncor{from compact mergers} rely on the comparison of the incoming detector strain data $d(t)$ to waveform templates for the gravitational-wave strain $h(t)$ that ultimately rely on the resolution of Einstein's equations via numerical relativity simulations.
 These, however, commonly output a quantity known as the Newman-Penrose scalar $\psi_4(t)$ which, under the Bondi gauge, is related to the gravitational-wave strain by $\psi_4(t)=\mathrm{d}^2h(t) / \mathrm{d}t^2$.
 Therefore, obtaining strain templates involves an integration process that introduces artefacts that need to be treated in a rather manual way.
 By taking second-order finite differences on the detector data and inferring the corresponding background noise distribution, we develop a framework to perform gravitational-wave data analysis directly using $\psi_4(t)$ templates.
-We first demonstrate this formalism through the recovery numerically simulated signals from head-on collisions of Proca stars injected in Advanced LIGO noise.
+We first demonstrate this formalism, and the impact of integration artefacts in strain templates, through the recovery of numerically simulated signals from head-on collisions of Proca stars injected in Advanced LIGO noise.
 Next, we re-analyse the event GW190521 under the hypothesis of a Proca-star merger, obtaining results equivalent to those in Ref.~\cite{Bustillo:2021proca1}, where we used the classical strain framework.
-Our framework removes the need to obtain the strain from numerical relativity simulations therefore avoiding the associated systematic errors.
+We find, however, that integration errors would strongly impact our analysis if GW190521 was four times louder.
+Finally, we show that our framework fixes significant biases in the interpretation of the high-mass GW trigger S200114f arising from the usage of strain templates.
+We remove the need to obtain strain waveforms from numerical relativity simulations, avoiding the associated systematic errors.